insight-platform/Similari/assets/benchmarks/benchmarks.md

 The benchmark is located at [benches/nms_oriented.rs](benches/nms_oriented.rs).

 **SORT tracking (IoU)**.
 Benchmark for N simultaneously observed objects.
-The benchmark doesn't use heuristics that separate the observed objects based on object distances.
+The benchmark uses the heuristics that separate the observed objects based on object distances.

 The benchmark is located at [benches/simple_sort_iou_tracker.rs](benches/simple_sort_iou_tracker.rs).